GoranD55/kernolab-test-project/README.md

 4. The API is available at http://localhost:8010/
 5. All routes and those descriptions you can find in the file: openApi/swagger.yaml

+Here are environment variables in the .env.example file, please use them to launch the project easier.

 #
 ## Useful commands:
 ### Change files permissions